yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/upgrade/upgrade-yp-installer.md

 If your YugabyteDB Anywhere installation was installed using [YBA Installer](../../install-yugabyte-platform/install-software/installer/), use YBA Installer to upgrade to a newer version.
 Note that you can only upgrade to a newer version; downgrades are not supported.

+For more information, refer to [Compatibility with YugabyteDB](/preview/releases/yba-releases/#compatibility-with-yugabytedb).

 If you are upgrading a YugabyteDB Anywhere installation with high availability enabled, follow the instructions provided in [Upgrade instances](../../administer-yugabyte-platform/high-availability/#upgrade-instances).

 {{< note title="Upgrading YBA on deprecated operating systems" >}}

-If you are running YBA v2.20 on a [deprecated OS](../../../reference/configuration/operating-systems/), you need to update your OS before you can upgrade YBA to the next major release.
+If you are running YBA on a [deprecated OS](../../../reference/configuration/operating-systems/), you need to update your OS before you can upgrade YBA to the next major release.

 {{< /note >}}